kubebb/building-base/README.md

 2. Edit values.yaml to replace the placeholder below:
 * `<replaced-ingress-nginx-ip>`, replace it with the IP address of the ingress nginx node that deployed in the previous step, this placeholder will have multiple ones
-* `<replaced-oidc-proxy-node-name>`, replace it with the node name where kube-oidc-proxy will be installed
-* `<replaced-kube-oidc-proxy-host-ip>`, replace it with the IP address of node where kube-oidc-proxy will be installed, this placeholder will have multiple ones
 * you should also update the image address if you're using a private registry
 * edit `charts/cluster-component/values.yaml` to replace `<replaced-ingress-node-name>` with the K8S node name that will install the ingress controller, so update the value of deployedHost, and remember the IP address of this host, will use it at the next step.